This article will provide you with a beginner’s guide on how to keep score in Tennis.

 The tie-break set format is similar to the advantage set format but if the match gets to six games all, instead of continuing to play games, a tie-break is played to see who wins the set.

-The server should call the score just before they are going to start the next point.
+The server should call the score just before they hit their next serve.

-What is it called when the score of a tennis game is 40-40?
+What is it called when the score is 40-40?

-When both tennis players have a score of 40 in a game, this is called deuce.
+When both players have a score of 40 in a game, this is called deuce.